jbreaker1/MusicPalace/docs/statusreports.md

 ### 11/25/17 ~ We created .js files to do our mongo commands to make the user experience and testing of our database easier.

 ### 11/27/17 ~ During our last meeting, we practiced our presentation by running the commands that we plan on demonstrating to the class.
-We also finished adding .js files to navigate our database.
+We also wrote the user manual with all the necessary steps in order for a user to create a Music Palace.
+We also finished adding .js files to help navigate our database.